Software installation guide | Individuals | Autodesk Support

 - Click Install.

 - Choose a language if you see a Product Language drop-down menu.
-(If you don’t see a Product Language menu, you can download and install a language pack after the product is install.)
+(If you don't see a Product Language menu, you can download and install a language pack after the product is installed.)

 - Optionally replace the default installation path with a new one if the option is available.